 Related: You can compare TracFone's BYOP plans to the competition here.

 TracFone Family Plans

 I'm not finished exploring all the options TracFone has to offer.
-There are quite a lot of individual plans, but there are fewer family plans.
+There are quite a lot of individual plans, but there are fewer family plans, which is a little different compared to the family plans among the big four networks.
 With the TracFone value family plan, you'll automatically receive minutes for every TracFone in your home each month.
 The family value plan is easy to enroll in: the first phone will be the most expensive and carry 50 minutes of airtime.
 Any additional phone will be a little less and will include 40 minutes of airtime.